Dr Jonathan Morgan Bevan (male)

 COUNSELLOR/WELL BEING TEAM

 We have dedicated time set aside to conduct additional training for doctors and all practice staff.
 This happens in all practices throughout Northampton and many others around the country.
-Spinney Brook Medical Centre training sessions are held on Wednesday or Thursday afternoons bi-monthly (except July and August).
-On these afternoons the Medical Centre will be closed from 1.00pm.
-If you need urgent medical attention during this time you will be asked to contact Nenedoc who will be covering for that afternoon.
-This training is very necessary to keep us all up to date with current practice procedures and the many changes taking place within the NHS.
+Spinney Brook Medical Centre training sessions are held on specific Wednesdays (details here).
+On these afternoons the Medical Centre will be closed from 12.30pm.
+If you need urgent medical attention during this time you should dial 111 to speak to the NHS 111 service.
+If you have a life-threatening emergency you should of course dial 999.

 Our practice is a training practice for new General Practitioners.
 The trainer in the practice is Dr English.
 Our GP registrars are with us for a few months at a time as part of their ongoing training.
 Video recordings of consultations are often used for training purposes and therefore you may be asked if you are willing to have your consultation videoed.
 You will be asked at the time you book your appointment if you consent to this.
 The training doctor and registrar are the only people to use the recording - it is then erased.